 - You can optionally install the webmentions forms plugin (requires FTP) to receive webmentions directly from the comments section of your blog.

-wp-webmention-again provides an alternative webmention sender/receiver, using WP Cron for both, but it's yet to see a stable release.
+wp-webmention-again provides an async alternative webmention sender/receiver, using WP Cron for both, but it's yet to see a stable release.
 It also doesn't do any comment formatting.

 Kinds of Posts